-Our distance learning courses are designed for maximum flexibility, allowing you to fit your studies around other commitments.
+Our online learning courses are designed for maximum flexibility, allowing you to fit your studies around other commitments.
 There are no lectures or seminars that require you to be online at a certain time, so you can work through each module at your own pace.

 You can access your learning materials, submit your assignments, and interact with your tutor and other students entirely online, enabling you to achieve a University of Leeds qualification from anywhere with an internet connection.

-You'll be able to interact with other distance learning students on your course through online forums discussions and interactive webinars which are guided by your module tutors.
+You'll be able to interact with other online learning students on your course through online forums discussions and interactive webinars which are guided by your module tutors.
 This allows you to debate and share knowledge with students across the globe, giving you the chance to gain additional cultural perspectives on your studies.

-Our interactive course materials have been specially designed for online distance learning.
+Our interactive course materials have been specially designed for online learning.
 Each module is taught through a combination of reading materials, supplements and exercises, all of which are easily accessible on the University's virtual learning environment, Minerva.

 You'll also have access to a huge number of online books, journals and other resources through the University Library, which is one of the major academic research libraries in the UK.